 The longest journey in both time and space was not voluntary.
 It was an escape.
 She traveled around the world as a refugee for five long years.
 Five years of war.

-The exhibition is presented in the guest house.
+The exhibit is presented in the guest house.
 With Sigrid Undset’s suitcase and hatboxes, tickets, travel guides and postcards, and with film, sounds and lighting we welcome our visitors into the universe of Sigrid Undset’s travels.